jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 * **Test**: All unit tests.

 #### WPF for the frontend
 The frontend uses WPF and XAML.
-I also considered Avalonia, which supports multiple environments and improves the XAML syntax.
-But Avalonia does not support as many NuGet packages as plain WPF does.
-It does not support the material design package, which was a no-go for me.

 #### Frontend specifics
 The frontend uses the MVVM pattern.
 Navigation between views in the frontend goes partly via messaging.